soroushheidary99/Neural-Network-Course/README.md

 Freelane folder contain those I did as a free lancing project

-# you can check out the reports for a quick walkthrough of each exercise
+# You can check out the reports for a quick walkthrough of each exercise.